-Fiber Nearby But Not Available: What to Check Next
+Fiber Nearby but Not Available: What to Check Next

-Why fiber can be close but unavailable
+Why fiber can be nearby but not orderable

 Apartment and condo reality